Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 1. Please ensure you have the latest version of the SwitchBot App.

 2. Please ensure your SwitchBot Outdoor Meter is added to the SwitchBot App and has the latest firmware version.
-If the firmware of your Outdoor Meter

-is not V 0.4 or newer, please log in to the SwitchBot App → Profile → Help and Feedback → Create a New Ticket.

 3. To remotely check temperature and humidity data, it is necessary